 This is when an AI chatbot could become an opportunity to provide effective customer support through the omnichannel and guide the customer journey in self-service information and transactions.

 - The insurance claim follow-up starts with the First Notice of Loss (FNOL) for reporting the incident 24/7 at any place.
-This could also mean a reduction in call volume as there is no other way to receive these claims.
+This could also mean a reduction in call volume as there is no other way to receive customer claims.
 In this case, a chatbot is always available.

 - For filling out a claim, this tool can be useful for cutting time and easing the form filling and document submitting on mobile devices.
 It also checks the above-mentioned documents; thus, it further reduces the need for manual checking and data management by an insurance provider.